Nek5000/nekRS/doc/source/user_guide/meshing.rst

   Enter mesh dimension: 3
   Input (.msh) file name: my_mesh

 All your mesh should be hexahedral elements.
 Before exporting from Gmsh, you will need to set the mesh order to 2.
 The Gmsh mesh format must also be version 2, ASCII/binary format.
 If your Gmsh version shows a pop-up box when exporting the mesh, do *not* click "Save all elements" or "Save parametric elements".

+.. _periodic_mesh:

+Setting up Mesh for Periodic Boundary Condition
+"""""""""""""""""""""""""""""""""""""""""""""""

+NekRS supports periodic boundary conditions.
+To set up a periodic case, first you need to run ``exo2nek`` to establish the pairings between the periodic sidesets.
+All this information will be prompted on the screen by ``exo2nek``;
+You will provide the sideset IDs of the periodic boundaries, a search tolerance for identifying paired sides, and a translation vector that points from one of the paired sidesets to the other.
+For example, if you want to have one periodic surface that is a :math:`z`-plane at :math:`z=-1.0` that is paired to another :math:`z`-plane at :math:`z=1.0`, the translation vector would be :math:`(0.0, 0.0, 2.0)`.

 .. _cht_mesh: